Why write about these Tonka’s?

 So first things first, why am I even bothering with this stuff?
 I wonder myself sometimes!
 Well this has been a bit of sanity project in these covid crazy times, and it’s a bit of fun, I thought I could help anyone who had one of these lying around get into back into the hands of a kid somewhere to enjoy, these Tonka’s (and most of the other old steel models) aren’t made to sit on a shelf.
 Thought I’d make the blog a bit like a mini garage/workshop type theme, with the old run down cars coming in for a service, cleanup and test drive, gotta have a bit of fun with it!
 And I have actually really enjoyed putting this together.

-It was after I pulled out some of my old childhood toys to share with my young kids, that I came across a couple of these old clutch poppers.
+It was after I pulled out some of my old childhood toys, that my parents had dropped around to share with my young kids, that I came across a couple of these old clutch poppers.
 I never really knew what they were called to be honest, I just knew them as a Tonka with a button.
 I remembered them as being crazy fast and basically indestructible, and was surprised to find I was still pretty impressed with them, as far as friction powered toy cars go:).
 With a little bit of simple maintenance (essentially a clean inside around the axles and some light penetrative lube like CRC 556), these ran like new.

 My kids thought they were awesome, adults I showed them to thought they rocked and wanted to know where to get them – not knowing they were 40 years old!